unitaryfund/mitiq/docs/source/guide/guide_02-getting-started.rst

 .. note::
    As shown here, ``mitiq`` wraps executor functions that have a specific type: they take quantum programs as input and return expectation values.
-However, one often has execution function with other arguments such as the number of shots, the observable to measure, or the noise level of a noisy simulation.
+However, one often has an execution function with other arguments such as the number of shots, the observable to measure, or the noise level of a noisy simulation.
    It is still easy to use these with mitiq by using partial function application.
    Here's a pseudo-code example: